Like-Falling-Leaves/jsfiddler/README.md

 #### Accepted options

 1. **html** -- This is the inline HTML you want to use for the jsfiddle.
-If this ends with .html or .jade, the code automatically converts this to the HTML.
-Note that jsfiddle does not require html tags and so you should probably only start with the body tag here.
+If this ends with .html or .jade, the code automatically converts this file to HTML.
+Note that jsfiddle does not require *html* tag and so you should probably only start with the *body* tag here.

 2. **js** -- This is the inline JS you want to use for the jsfiddle.
 If this ends with a .js, then browserify is used to generate the browserified (but not minified) version of the JS.
 So, you can use requires within to support modules for example.